TeriAnn's Guide to Aladdin Mantle Lamps

 Metal Aladdin Lamp models:

-Manufactured from 1909 through the present day (Dates are for North American price list)
+Manufactured from 1909 through the present day (Dates for American lamps are for North American price list)

 Aladdin oil pots (Model 1 through B and 23)